 Your approach to one of the most important challenges of your academic career will determine the quality of your finished work - discover how to devise and stick to a work schedule

-Check what is required of you
+Check what's required of you

-- what academic writing looks like in your discipline;
+- what academic writing looks like in your discipline

-- the word count;
+- the word count

 - when and where you must submit your dissertation.